 Students in the junior and senior years of nursing are required to submit proof of annual tuberculosis (TB) results.
-Students will need an initial "two-step" Tuberculin Skin Test (TST) or two TB skin test done, at least one week apart, within one year.
+Students will need an initial "two-step" Tuberculin Skin Test (TST).
+The Centers for Disease Control (CDC) guidelines for a two-step TST is as follows: administer one TST, then administer another TST one-three weeks after the first test.
 Annual TB testing is required and students must provide evidence of two tests within one year.

 An interferon-gamma release assay (IGRA) such as QuantiFERON-TB Gold test or T-Spot TB test is acceptable in place of the TB skin test.
+For students who have received BCG vaccination, TB blood tests are the preferred method of TB testing.
 In order to prevent unnecessary retesting, TB testing should be completed after May 1.

 If the student has or has had a positive skin test, an initial chest x-ray is required before beginning the clinical experience in the junior year.
-In lieu of annual testing, after the initial chest x-ray in the junior year, students testing positive will submit the Annual Statement for Tuberculin Reactors (available in the Nursing Student Handbook).
+In lieu of annual testing, after the initial chest x-ray in the junior year, students testing positive will submit the Annual Statement for Tuberculin Reactors

+(available in the Nursing Student Handbook).
 The Truman State University Department of Nursing follows guideline for Tuberculin reactors as established by the Missouri Department of Health and Senior Services or as required by clinical facilities.